Permutations with a fixed number of occurrences of a monotone pattern: The pattern

 \begin{example} Let $p = 125643$.
 Then $p$ has $321$ patterns $543$ and and $643$, so the subsequence of all entries that participate in $321$ patterns is $5643$.
 This reduces to $3421$, so $p$ is of type $3421$, and $p\in S_{6,2}^{3421}(321)$. \end{example}

 Now we define the map we need and prove that it is an injection.
-This will be immediately followed by an example of applying the map and demonstrating its injectivity.

-\begin{theorem} Suppose $n,r \geq 0$ are such that $S_{n,r}^{q}(321)$ is nonempty.
+\begin{theorem} Suppose $n,r \geq 0$.
 Let $b_1$ be the first entry of $q$ which takes the role of $2$ in a $321$ pattern.
-Suppose there are $j$ entries in $q$ to the left of $b_1$ which are greater than $b_1$, and $i$ entries in $q$ to the right of $b_1$ which are smaller than $b_1$.
+Suppose there are $c$ entries in $q$ to the left of $b_1$ which are greater than $b_1$, and $a$ entries in $q$ to the right of $b_1$ which are smaller than $b_1$.
 Then there exist $0 \leq s,t < r$ and an injection

 \end{theorem}